 This patent filing focuses upon how well pages might meet “desired user experiences” by looking at the performance of web pages, and actual user interactions with those pages.
 It tells us:

-With so many websites and web pages being available and with varying hardware and software configurations, it may be beneficial to identify which web documents may lead to a desired user experience and which may not lead to a desired user experience.
+With so many websites and web pages being available and with varying hardware and software configurations, it may be beneficial to identify which web documents may lead to the desired user experience and which may not lead to the desired user experience.